minvws/nl-kat-coordination/docs/source/installation-and-deployment/windows-install.rst

 Troubleshooting
 ================

-If you encounter any problems, please check :ref:`Installation and deployment` for more information.
+If you encounter any problems, please check :doc:`/installation-and-deployment/index` for more information.